containers/buildah/docs/buildah-from.md

 If one or both values are not supplied, a command line prompt will appear and the value can be entered.
 The password is entered without echo.

+**--decryption-key** *key*

+A reference required to perform decryption of container images.
+This should point to files which represent keys and/or certificates that can be used for decryption.
+Decryption will be tried with all keys.
+This feature is still *experimental*.

 **--device**=*device*

 Add a host device or devices under a directory to the container.
 The format is `<device-on-host>[:<device-on-container>][:<permissions>]` (e.g. --device=/dev/sdc:/dev/xvdc:rwm)